RetroEvelyne/www/content/articles/Thinkpad X200.md

 # The battery
 I'll just give it to you straight, the battery life on my Thinkpad X200 is shit.
 Even with minimal usage, I still run through multiple charges a day.
 For many people, including me, this is an issue.
-Luckily in most of my lessons at College I have access to a socket that I can charge from whilst working, this is a different case during independent study however, most of the time I'm having to keep a watchful eye on my battery life as to not run out of charge without having saved all my work.
+Luckily in most of my lessons at college I have access to a socket that I can charge from whilst working, this is a different case during independent study however, most of the time I'm having to keep a watchful eye on my battery life as to not run out of charge without having saved all my work.
 However, this is not a deal breaker for me.
 The Thinkpad X200 has a removable battery which means